-With increased mail-in voting and deep political division, the US election results could take longer than usual to confirm.
-DW explains the scenarios that could follow election day.
+With increased mail-in voting and deep political division, the US election results are taking longer than usual to confirm.
+DW explains the scenarios that follow Election Day.

 US election results usually trickle in on election night, followed by a concession speech from the losing candidate in the early hours of the morning.

-But this year, with record numbers of Americans voting by mail due to concerns over COVID-19, ballots will take longer to tally, dragging election night into a days- or even weekslong process after November 3.
-Add to this doubts some Republicans have cast on the credibility of voting by mail and President Donald Trump's repeated refusals to commit to accepting the results of the election — including during the most recent presidential debate — and the aftermath of the election could be chaotic.
+But this year, with record numbers of Americans voting by mail due to concerns over COVID-19, ballots are taking longer to tally, potentially dragging election night into a days — or even weekslong process after November 3.
+Add to this, doubts that some Republicans have cast on the credibility of voting by mail and President Donald Trump's claim early Wednesday of "major fraud" and the aftermath of Tuesday's election could be chaotic.

-So here's what you should know about the ways the 2020 election could play out.
+So here's what you should know about the ways the 2020 vote could play out.

-In Colorado, Oregon, Washington, Utah and Hawaii, this should not be an issue, as voters and election officials are used to dealing with mail-in voting.
-Other states that have made voting by mail easier for citizens since March could take a day or more to count ballots, especially those that can't open mailed ballots until election day, including the battleground states of Wisconsin and Pennsylvania.
+In Colorado, Oregon, Washington, Utah and Hawaii, this turned out to not be an issue, as voters and election officials are used to dealing with mail-in voting.
+Other states that have made voting by mail easier for citizens since March are taking longer to count ballots, especially those that can't open mailed ballots until Election Day, including the battleground states of Wisconsin and Pennsylvania.

 During the primaries that occurred after March 17, a Washington Post analysis found it took states an average of 4 days to report nearly complete results.